batmalex/dbadminer/README.md

 # dbadminer
-Custom docker image for adminning mono and mssql db
+Custom docker image for adminning mongo and mssql databases